 Contraindications & Adverse Event Monitoring

+Contraindications are symptoms or conditions that may prevent you from accessing certain medical treatments to avoid adverse effects or harm.
 Your Primary Care Provider will need to determine if there are any health considerations which may delay a start to hormone therapy.
-If you experience any of these considerations, it is important to be transparent so that you can be referred appropriately.
+If you experience any of these items, it is important to be transparent so that you can be referred appropriately.

 - Cardiac Disease